Continuous Futures

 Chain aggregators

-If the caller sets bar_types = (bar_type_1, bar_type_2) for multi-level internal aggregation,
+If a request sets bar_types = (bar_type_1, bar_type_2) for multi‑level internal aggregation, the

 Subscription flow